 - Take all your belongings with you when leaving the studio to minimize transmission risk (especially water bottles, towels, training clothes and masks.)

 - We have scheduled enough time between classes to sanitize and clean each student work area mat, all commonly touched surfaces, bathrooms, and training areas.

-Please note that the studio has an efficient HVAC and filtration system that continually pulls the inside air out and brings fresh air in.
-We also have additional exhaust fans on both sides to continually pull air out of our space.
+Please note that the studio has an high efficiency HVAC filtration system that continually pulls the inside air out and brings fresh air in.
+We also have additional high efficiency exhaust fans on both sides to continually pull “dead” air out of our space.
 We’ve painted, organized and deep cleaned every aspect of the studio, and we are beyond excited to welcome you back!